Current Focus Areas

 We are currently focusing on the following four technical verticals related to the Indian Semiconductor Mission.
 As we expand our team, we plan to cover additional verticals such as fabs for compound semiconductors, silicon photonics, sensors (including MEMS), discrete semiconductors, and semiconductor ATMP/OSAT facilities.

-Power ESDs
+Power ESD

 Packaging